-New Smithsonian Museums: Siting and Construction .
-1

-SAWHM and NMAL Siting .
-2

-Potential Costs of New Museums .
-2

-New Museum Facilities .
-2

-Ongoing Operational Costs .
-4

-New and Existing Museums Joining the Smithsonian .
-5

-Broad Considerations .
-6

-Role and Availability of Private Entities .
-7

-Smithsonian Capacity Questions , 9

-Tables

-Table 1.
-Initial Construction Estimates and Final Costs, NMAI and NMAAHC 3 Table 2.
-Initial Construction Estimates and Final Costs per Square Foot, NMAI and NMAAHC 3 Table 3.
-Potential Estimated Costs of Construction, for New Smithsonian Museums 4 Table 4.
-NMAI and NMAAHC: Appropriations for Construction and Operational Costs for the First 15 Years of Operations 5 Table 5.
-Selected Events in the Development of Smithsonian Museums and Potential Proposed Museums 8 thor Information10
+New Smithsonian Museums: Siting and Construction 1 SAWHM and NMAL Siting 1 Museum Siting Legislation, 119th Congress 2 H.R.
+1329, S. 1303, Smithsonian American Women's History Museum Act 2 H.R.
+1330, S. 1304, Smithsonian National Museum of the American Latino Act Potential Costs of New Museums New Museum Facilities Ongoing Operational Costs 5 New and Existing Museums Joining the Smithsonian 6 Broad Considerations 7 Role and Availability of Private Entities 8 Smithsonian Capacity Questions 10 Tables Table 1.
+Initial Construction Estimates and Final Costs, NMAI and NMAAHC 4 Table 2.
+Initial Construction Estimates and Final Costs per Square Foot, NMAI and NMAAHC 4 Table 3.
+Potential Estimated Costs of Construction, for New Smithsonian Museums 5 Table 4.
+NMAI and NMAAHC: Appropriations for Construction and Operational Costs for the First 15 Years of Operations 6 Table 5.
+Selected Events in the Development of Smithsonian Museums and Potential Proposed Museums 9 Contacts he Smithsonian Institution is a complex of museum, education, research, and revenue-generating entities primarily located in the Washington, DC, region, with additional facilities and activities across the United States and world.

-Contacts

-The Smithsonian Institution is a complex of museum, education, research, and revenuegenerating entities primarily located in the Washington, DC, region, with additional facilities and activities across the United States and world.
 The institution is arguably best known for its museums along the National Mall in Washington, DC.
-All Smithsonian museums, and its National Zoo, received approximately 17.7 million visits in 2023.
-This report provides information and analysis of Smithsonian museums, including the following:

-- siting and potential construction costs of two new museums established by Congress in 2020, the Smithsonian American Women's History Museum (SAWHM) and the National Museum of the American Latino (NMAL); and - issues related to the establishment of new Smithsonian museums, and the potential incorporation of existing museums into the Smithsonian.
+All Smithsonian museums, and its National Zoo, received approximately 16.9 million visits in FY2024.
+This report provides information and analysis of Smithsonian museums, including siting and potential construction costs of two new museums established by Congress in 2020, the Smithsonian American Women's History Museum (SAWHM) and the National Museum of the American Latino (NMAL); and issues related to the establishment of new Smithsonian museums, as well as the potential incorporation of existing museums into the Smithsonian.

-Further information about the Smithsonian is available in CRS In Focus IF12718, Smithsonian Institution: Background, Entities, and Leadership and CRS In Focus IF12719, Smithsonian Institution: Selected Legislation, 118th Congress, both by R. Eric Petersen.
+Further information about the Smithsonian is available in CRS In Focus IF12718, Smithsonian Institution: Background, Entities, and Leadership, and CRS In Focus IF12975, Smithsonian Institution: Potential Effects of Executive Order 14253.